A wanted notice has been issued by French police hunting for a man suspected to be on the run after the Paris attacks.

 Security has been beefed up in UK cities and ports as Britons were urged to remain vigilant, although the terror threat level has not been changed from the second-highest "severe" rating.

-Speaking after leading a meeting of the Government's Cobra emergency committee, Home Secretary Theresa May said the UK authorities were working to help find anyone involved in the "barbaric attacks" in the French capital.
+Speaking after leading a meeting of the Government's Cobra emergency committee, Home Secretary Theresa May said the UK authorities were working to find anyone involved in the "barbaric attacks" in the French capital.

 :: Seven people were detained in Belgium in connection with the attacks.